morungos/morungos.github.io/_posts/2021-05-02-postgresql-high-availability.md

 cheap and fairly easy to maintain, without the layers of complexity of a Kubernetes setup.

+The main loss?
+Digital Ocean's database service was very very good, and pro-actively dealt with issues before we even had to worry about them.

-We also gained in a few places: we now have redundancy in our logging system, and direct access to our database servers, which means we can implement our own backup strategies a little more easily than is usually allowed by cloud-native services.
+We have gained in a few places, though: we now have redundancy in our logging system, and direct access to our database servers, which means we can implement our own backup strategies a little more easily than is usually allowed by cloud-native services.
+It's just as easy to scale, as we can add more application servers very simply.
+And if the database service does need to expand, it's very easy to use Ansible to segment off the database management to a few larger and more dedicated servers.

+And to cap it all, it costs around 25% of the amount we were paying before, by eliminating the need for the dedicated database service and logging server.